CodepadME/laravel-tricks/readme.md

 The Laravel-Tricks website requires a server with PHP 5.4+ that has the MCrypt extension installed.

-The database engine that is used to store data for this application could be any of the engines supported by Laravel: MySQL, Postgres, SQLite and SQL Server.
+The database engine that is used to store data for this application could be any of the engines supported by Laravel such as:
+  - MySQL
+  - Postgres
+  - SQLite and
+  - SQL Serve.

 ## Quick Start and Installation